Lourche

-Lourche or Lurch (French: jeu du Lourche, German: Lurz, Lurtsch or Lurtschspiel) was a French board game that was played in the 16th or 17th century.
+Lourche was a French board game that was played in the 16th and 17th centuries.
 It was played, like backgammon, on a tables board.
 The rules of the game have been lost, Furetière (1727) describing it simply as a "kind of trictrac game", trictrac being the name given to the board used for tables games.
 The game is referred to in the English expression 'left in the lurch', parallel to the French demeurer lourche, referring to the hopeless losing position a player of the game could end up in.